1 - Earth Marks Series XII, No. 6, 2009

 Earth Marks Series XII

 A stain on a wall inspired the Earth Marks series.
 Each time I looked at the stain, I was taken by how much it resembled a figure.
-I started playing around with the idea of how much or how little was necessary to convey a figure.
+I started playing around with the idea of how much or how little was necessary to convey a figure in painting and drawing.
 I became intrigued that the slightest smudge would transform and reshape the gesture of the figure.